enkidevs/curriculum/javascript/ecmascript-2015/promises/how-to-create-promises.md

 // logs "enki"
 ```

-We declared a new promise supplying a function with two arguments resolve and reject.
+We declared a new promise supplying a function with two arguments `resolve` and `reject`.
 Next we used `setTimeout` to asynchronously call the resolve function after two seconds passing the value `"enki"`.
 When resolve was called after two seconds we then logged this value to the console.

-It is important to note that you cannot cancel a promise once it's being processed and you cant check on its current state either.
+It is important to note that you cannot cancel a promise once it's being processed and you can't check on its current state either.

 Note that the code in the function body runs immediately.
 It is only the call to `resolve` or `reject` that is actually async: